serval-uni-lu/creos.simSG.api/README.md

 ## Project structure

+- `algorithms`: this directory contains all modules that implement an algorithm. **Note:** algorithms **SHOULD NOT** modify the model itself.
+    - `circlefinder`: this module retrieves all possible circle in a topology
 - `model`: module that contains the smart grid model, should only contain an abstraction of the grid state
+- `scenarios`: this modules contains the implementation of the different pre-built topologies
+- `server`: directories with a list of modules for the server
+    - `ws`: module that contains a WebSocket server
 - `simsg.uncertainty`: contains all uncertainty elements specific for the smart grid
 - `uncertainty`: module that contains different utils to manipulate uncertain data, should be general and not smart grid specific
 - `utils`